RensoPeralta25/WRORepository_Astro/WRO2025-Future-Engineers/v-fotos/README.md

-# Team foto
+# Vehicle photos
-Directory that contains the team foto
+Directory that contains the vehicle photos from all positions